- SAP provided biased and self-serving advice when it recommended that customers use its inefficient coding language.

 Why would I want to maintain multiple coding PaaS systems, each one recommended by a different packaged software vendor?
 What is the expertise that packaged software vendors bring in PaaS selection?

-*As a note, the low code provider Outsystems has been infested by what is commonly known as a “Bozo Explosion” which is something we cover in the article Harvard MBA Syndrome Definition (AKA Bozo Explosion).
+*As a note, the low code provider Outsystems has been infested by what is commonly known as a “Bozo Explosion,” which is something we cover in the article Harvard MBA Syndrome Definition (AKA Bozo Explosion).
 Therefore, while we had an Outsystems example here earlier, we no longer recommend Outsystems or any low code environment.
-Our view is that low code providers have drastically overstated the concept of the citizen coder, an that furthermore, they know they are lying about this topic, as they have the first hand experience with taking non developers and converting them into “developers.”
+Our view is that low code providers have drastically overstated the concept of the citizen coder, and that furthermore, they know they are lying about this topic, as they have the first hand experience with taking non developers and converting them into “developers.”

 The Rise of PaaS Environments